 Warning, spoilers ahead!

 The episode began with Amy and Ty checking on the progress of their new house.
 Which, although currently only has a foundation, is coming along great.
 However, soon we realize that all isn’t as rosy as it seems.
 Because, to be able to build their dream house, the two of them are taking on many client horses and therefore stretching themselves pretty thin.
-And when another client, Kurt Jackson, bullies them into taking on his horse as well by leaving bad reviews online, Amy and Ty start worrying that they might have bitten off more than they can chew.
+And when another client, Kirk Jackson, bullies them into taking on his horse as well by leaving bad reviews online, Amy and Ty start worrying that they might have bitten off more than they can chew.

 But then the unthinkable happened.
 On the plane from Switzerland Phoenix was exposed to a contaminated feed bucket which meant that Georgie’s jumper had to spend 21 days in quarantine.
 Luckily, Amy was able to convince the resident vet for Phoenix to be quarantined at Heartland.
 Yet, once Ty got back Phoenix’s bloodwork from the airport vet office it turned out it wasn’t just some bacteria that Phoenix was exposed to.
 It actually was Vesicular stomatitis, a highly contagious virus that put the entire ranch on quarantine, not just Phoenix.

 Which meant that Amy and Ty had to inform all of their clients that their horses are under quarantine for over two weeks.
-Including Kurt Jackson whose horse Sarge actually came into direct contact with Phoenix and got sick.
-And that in addition to Kurt’s previous bad online publicity means that Amy and Ty’s new business is in some serious danger.
+Including Kirk Jackson whose horse Sarge actually came into direct contact with Phoenix and got sick.
+And that in addition to Kirk’s previous bad online publicity means that Amy and Ty’s new business is in some serious danger.
 So, it looks like this season will be much about the couple trying to rebuild their reputation and keep their business afloat.